bandyp/simon/README.md

 ## Technology Used
 * HTML - for the sytructure of the content of the page
 * CSS3 - for designing the style of the the simon game
-* Javascript - for the gzame logic
+* Javascript - for the game logic
 * Jquery - for moving around the DOM, simplifying the script
 * Jasmine - for testing that the player could not interupt the sequence accidently
-* Balsamiq for the wireframe
+* Balsamiq - for the wireframe
-* Bootstrap, originally, I really didn't make much use of the it.
-But once the script was complete, I went back and fixed the HTML to be a lot more responsive with bootstrap.
-Changing the round circle into 2 rows worked much better.
+* Bootstrap - framework for responsiveness
 * Google fonts - I tried to keep the buttons font a little retro and the score boxes a digital feel.
+* Git - for version control
+* GitHub - to host the repository
+* GitHup Pages - Website hosting.

 ## Testing